Stifel lifts The Kraft Heinz Company [KHC] price estimate. Who else is bullish?

 Delimex, delicious, fresh and authentic Mexican street food, is redefining the frozen aisle with help from consumer insights.
 With the Frozen Snack Category being a $6B category and Mexican inspired snacks being a large amount of that growth,* the brand listened to its fans and made changes to inspire authenticity.
 Beginning this month, the brand is debuting refreshed packaging, enhanced flavor and nearly double the taquito filling for the perfectly balanced bite of crispy, savory tortilla to filling ratio.

-The Kraft Heinz Company stock has also gained 3.53% of its value over the past 7 days.
-However, KHC stock has declined by -13.10% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 10.60% and gained 6.96% year-on date.
+Over the last 12 months, KHC stock rose by 1.82%.
+The one-year The Kraft Heinz Company stock forecast points to a potential upside of 9.06.
+The average equity rating for KHC stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-The market cap for KHC stock reached $46.38 billion, with 1.23 billion shares outstanding and 782.02 million shares in the current float.
-Compared to the average trading volume of 8.78M shares, KHC reached a trading volume of 5627747 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $47.33 billion, with 1.23 billion shares outstanding and 782.02 million shares in the current float.
+Compared to the average trading volume of 8.66M shares, KHC stock reached a trading volume of 7057837 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Stifel have made an estimate for The Kraft Heinz Company shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 28, 2022.
 The new note on the price target was released on July 28, 2022, representing the official price target for The Kraft Heinz Company stock.
 Previously, the target price had yet another raise to $48, while Mizuho analysts kept a Buy rating on KHC stock.

-The Kraft Heinz Company [KHC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.53.
-With this latest performance, KHC shares dropped by -0.54% in over the last four-week period, additionally plugging by 10.60% over the last 6 months – not to mention a rise of 2.92% in the past year of trading.
+The Kraft Heinz Company [KHC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.04.
+With this latest performance, KHC shares gained by 1.45% in over the last four-week period, additionally plugging by 11.03% over the last 6 months – not to mention a rise of 1.82% in the past year of trading.

 The Kraft Heinz Company’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.50 and a Current Ratio set at 0.90.